 Getting Paid: Top 5 Private Practice Resources for Fulfilling Your New Year’s Resolutions

 The beginning of the year is always the time for resolutions, and this holds true for private practice, too.
-The top resolutions mental health professionals tell me they’re making this year are increasing practice income, cultivating new connections and referral sources, how to make dealing with insurance less time consuming and stressful, how to attract more ideal clients through branding, and publishing that book you want to write.
+The top resolutions mental health professionals tell me they’re making this year are still the same ones as last year increasing practice income, cultivating new connections and referral sources, how to make dealing with insurance less time consuming and stressful, how to attract more ideal clients through branding, and publishing that book you want to write.
 Oh, and I almost forgot—how to add coaching to your practice.

-So, here are the five best books to help you and your practice meet your goals for more and better with less stress in your private practice.
+So, here are the five best books to help you and your practice meet your goals for more and better with less stress in your private practice this year!

 If your New Year’s resolution is increasing the income in your practice by money, doing good, and having fun, then Chellie Campbell’s From Worry to Wealthy: A Woman's Guide to Financial Success Without the Stress is the one for you.
 Reading this will help guide you to creating a richer and more fulfilling practice based on your values, interests, and needs.